Japan-born Thai teenager fights to remain at 'home' despite deportation order | The Japan Times

 “My supporters, teachers, and classmates … have made great efforts to help me stay in Japan even though I come from a different background,” Won said during a recent interview with The Japan Times.

-“Even people who don’t know me personally stood up and signed a petition after they learned about the situation I am facing, he added.
+“Even people who don’t know me personally stood up and signed a petition after they learned about the situation I am facing,” he added.
 “I can’t be more grateful for what people have done for me.”

 Won, who is now on provisional release, recently made a key decision: He chose not to challenge the lower courts ruling before the top court.
 Instead, he is now hanging his hopes of staying in Japan on his ongoing request for a review of the deportation order issued by the Immigration Bureau in August 2014, which could open up the possibility of him being issued a special residency permit.